breatheco-de/content/src/content/lesson/python-for-datascience.md

 **Tuple:** `tuple`

-Similar to a list, but it's immutable; once created, its content cannot be changed.
+It's similar to a list, but it's immutable; once created, its content cannot be changed.

 ```py
 tuple_numbers = (1, 2, 3, 4, 5)